Medically reviewed by Drugs.com. Last updated on Aug 1, 2021.

 - have or might have prostate cancer

-- are pregnant or may become pregnant or are breastfeeding.
-Aveed may harm your unborn or breastfeeding baby.
+- are pregnant.
+Aveed may harm your unborn baby.

 - are allergic to Aveed or to any of the ingredients in Aveed.
 See the end of this leaflet for a complete list of ingredients in Aveed.